 Information may include your full name, your email address and other personal data you provide us to enable us to deal with your communication.

-We will use our legitimate interests in the assisting you and answering your communications as the legal basis for processing Communication Data.
+Our legitimate interests in the assisting you and answering your communications as the legal basis for processing Communication Data.

 If you request further information from us by signing up to receive any of our newsletters or marketing communications (“Marketing Data”).
 For further details, see section 5 - below.